ILR Calculator UK 2026 — Check Your Eligibility Date

 Do I need to pass the Life in the UK test before applying for ILR?

 Yes, most adult ILR applicants must have passed the Life in the UK test before submitting their application.
-The pass certificate reference number is included on the application form.
-Some exemptions apply — see our exemption checker.
+Some exemptions apply — use our exemption checker to see if you qualify.

 What happens to my ILR if I leave the UK for a long time?

 ILR lapses if you spend 2 or more continuous years outside the UK.
-If this happens you will need to apply to re-enter under a different route.
-British citizenship does not lapse in the same way — which is one reason many people apply for citizenship once they are eligible.
+British citizenship does not lapse in the same way — which is one reason many people apply for citizenship as soon as they are eligible after getting ILR.

-Last reviewed: April 2026 — based on GOV.UK guidance.
-Always check GOV.UK for the latest rules.
+Last reviewed: May 2026 — based on GOV.UK guidance.
+Always check GOV.UK for the latest rules before applying.